Vyral/tiffany-fykes-recruiting/_posts/2020-07-29-q-how-do-i-find-a-referral-agent.md

 If I don’t have a referral myself, **I begin by speaking to people I already know who, in turn, may know someone great in that area.** I may meet people at virtual trainings, conferences, and more.
 Then, if I still can’t get a good recommendation, I’ll start calling brokerages to find out who works in that specific area.&nbsp;

 However, I don’t just stop at one agent; I interview them the way I expect clients to interview me.
 You should ask them how they service their clients and communicate with them, and make sure it aligns with how you run your business.
-Your clients are going to be expecting the same level of service from the other Realtor that they get from you.
+Your clients will expect the same level of service from the other Realtor that they get from you.
 We all know there are lousy real estate agents everywhere; you don’t want to recommend one of those.&nbsp;

 {% include pullquote.html %}